- A group of American Heart Association experts calls for measuring patients’ waist circumference to gauge their risk for cardiovascular disease.

 Instead, a group of experts recommends measuring waist circumference, alongside body mass index (BMI) — a combination of height and weight — as a way to identify people with a higher risk of cardiovascular disease.

-“Recent data highlight abdominal obesity, as determined by waist circumference, as a cardiovascular disease risk marker that is independent of body mass index,” they wrote in a new scientific statement from the American Heart Association
+“Recent data highlight abdominal obesity, as determined by waist circumference, as a cardiovascular disease risk marker that is independent of body mass index,” they wrote in a new

 The authors also called for doctors to routinely measure patients’ waist circumference, which may be especially helpful for patients trying to lose weight.

 ”Patients should have their BMI and [waist circumference] measured not only for the initial assessment of the degree of overweight and obesity,” wrote the authors, “but also as a guide to the efficacy of weight loss treatment.”

 Some clinical guidelines already call for physicians to measure waist circumference alongside BMI to identify patients most at risk from being overweight or having obesity.

 But Robert Ross, PhD, an obesity researcher at Queen’s University in Kingston, Ontario, Canada, says more needs to be done to ensure that waist circumference is measured routinely like other vital signs.

 “We measure blood pressure on all patients,” he said.
 “Waist circumference is no harder to measure than blood pressure.
 Why can’t we take another 2 minutes and measure their waist?”

 The need for measuring waist circumference in the clinic stems in part from the limitations of BMI.